A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Dimensional reductions of the Haydys--Witten equations

 Another special situation arises when $v$ is parallel to $X^3$, since then dimensional reduction leads to the $\pi/2$-TEBE, which we recall are just the (untwisted) EBE.
 However, the existence of the vector field $w$ provides additional structure that allows us to continuously deform the $\pi/2$-TEBE to generic $\theta$-TEBE by rotating $v \mapsto v=\cos \theta u_1 + \sin\theta w$.
 Such a continuous deformation does not exist if the EBE arise from a dimensional reduction for which $\Delta_{(u_1,u_2,v)}$ is of rank 2.
 In that case any small deformation of $v\mapsto v+\epsilon w$, lifting $v$ off the plane spanned by $u_1$ and $u_2$, leads to a discontinuous jump from the $\pi/2$-TEBE to $\theta_\epsilon$-TEBE, where $\theta_\epsilon$ is the corresponding (small) glancing angle.

-The idea of deforming (or twisting) the EBE away from $\theta=\pi/2$ is used to great effect by Gaiotto and Witten in \cite{Gaiotto2012a}.
-In their setup, they consider the dimensional reduction of the Haydys-Witten equations from
+The idea of deforming (or twisting) the EBE away from $\theta=\pi/2$ is used to great effect by Gaiotto and Witten in~\cite{Gaiotto2012a}.
+In their setup, they consider the dimensional reduction of the Haydys--Witten equations from

 The three vector fields of interest are $u_1=\del_s$, $u_2=\del_t$ and $w=\del_y$.
 When $v=\del_y$, dimensional reduction results in the EBE.
-However, we are in the situation where $\Delta_{(u_1,u_2,v)}$ is of rank three and we can deform the EBE equations away from $\theta=\pi/2$, e.g. by considering $v = \cos\theta u_1 + \sin\theta w$.
+However, we are in the situation where $\Delta_{(u_1,u_2,v)}$ is of rank three and we can deform the EBE equations away from $\theta=\pi/2$, e.g., by considering ${v = \cos\theta u_1 + \sin\theta w}$.